-Endless Stories, Impossible Structures: Conflict and Plot in Mobile F2P Games
+Endless Stories, Impossible Structures: Character and Plot in Mobile F2P Games

 - Luciano Salerno is an Argentine writer currently based in Berlin, Germany.
 Coming from a screenwriting background and formation, he works as a professional writer for the video game industry, both for mobile top-grossing games as well as in independent, personal projects.
 Specialized in narrative structures, he spends his time either writing and plotting or analyzing the storytelling strategies and composition of narrative works in any media.

 - Ben Schneider is a video game writer and designer with twenty years of industry experience, and is currently a professor of practice in the Interactive Media and Game Development (IMGD) program at WPI.
 He has created content for games such as Empire Earth, Titan Quest, Dawn of War, Kingdoms of Amalur: Reckoning, and Lord of the Rings Online.
 His creative interests include procedural narrative systems, conventional prose, folklore, and experimental interactive narrative.